vtortola/NLog.Contrib.Targets.WebSocketServer/README.md

  * `MaxConnectedClients (Int32)`: The maximum number of allowed connections.
 By default 100.
  * `ClientTimeOut (TimeSpan)`: The amount of time without client [pong responses](https://tools.ietf.org/html/rfc6455#section-5.5.2).
 By default 10 seconds.
+ * `MaximunConnectionLength (TimeSpan)`: The amount of time that a client can be connected.
+The server will issue a special application closing message that the client must understand as "I am disconnecting you, please do not retry".
+This is to cover the case were somebody leaves the client application opened by mistake.
+Default is 6 hours.
+Zero would mean "no limit".

 ```xml
   <nlog>